programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Because CA visualizes relationships between elements of your data as distances on a plot, one can often discover broad patterns based on what elements in one category appear near elements in the other.
 Thus, CA can be a good first step to filter through the main patterns of a large data set.
 It is a powerful tool to understand historical information inside digital collections particularly.

-While it is possible to conduct plots on more than two categories, this tutorial will focus on two.
-When you do CA with more than two categories, it is called [Multiple Correspondence Analysis or MCA](http://www.sthda.com/english/wiki/multiple-correspondence-analysis-essentials-interpretation-and-application-to-investigate-the-associations-between-categories-of-multiple-qualitative-variables-r-software-and-data-mining).
-While the Mathematics for MCA is more complicated, the end results are quite similar to CA.

 After reading this tutorial, you should:

 * Know what CA is and what it is used for.